If You Can’t Beat ‘Em, Join ‘Em

 Tailor meal kits to your target customers – are you focusing on smaller households or households with kids?
 Are you after the time-starved traditional eater or the foodie?
 Will you offer gluten-free meals, vegan options?, etc. It all comes down to the right product for the right customer.

 2. Preparation: Creating your own meal kits involves the prep work and packaging being done in-house.
 Each meal kit should be pre-measured with the exact ingredients needed and portion-ready to save customers money and eliminate waste.
-To help with food preparation, Hubert offers a huge selection of food prep supplies from scales and measuring devices to knives and cutting boards.
+To help with food preparation, Hubert offers a huge selection of food prep supplies from scales and measuring devices to knives and commercial cutting boards.

 Color-coded cutting boards and cutlery are an effective way to create a contamination-free prep station.
 Colors are often used to identify particular food groups, which minimizes the risk of cross-contamination.
 Note: Employees who are preparing and packaging food kits may need additional training, especially regarding cross-contamination issues.